In This Article

 Restrict access to sensitive data

-Access to sensitive data must be restricted to ensure that users only have access to the data they need to perform their role.
-In some scenarios, you may want to consider implementing role-based access control (RBAC), which is where access rights are assigned to users based on their job roles.
+Access to sensitive data must restricted to ensure that users only have access to the data they need to perform their role.
+In some scenarios you may want to consider implementing role-based access control (RBAC), which is where access rights are assigned to users based on their job roles.
 As always, use multi-factor authentication (MFA) whenever possible as it is far more secure than the traditional username and password.

 Encrypt sensitive data

-Encryption is still one of the most effective ways to ensure that sensitive data cannot be accessed by unauthorized individuals.
+Encryption is still one of the most effective ways to ensure that sensitive data cannot accessed by unauthorized individuals.
 The simplest way to encrypt your sensitive data is to use reputable encryption software such as Folder Lock, AxCrypt, VeraCrypt, Secure IT, etc.

 Tokenize sensitive data